Flowers (magazine): History

 Flowers originally started out under the name Petit Flower (プチフラワー, Puchifurawā), which was also published by Shogakukan.
-Petit Flower was founded in 1980 as a quarterly magazine, and became defunct in March 2002.
-It was relaunched as Flowers in April 2002.
+Petit Flower was founded in 1980 as a quarterly magazine, eventually becoming monthly and then ultimately bi-monthly, and became defunct in March 2002.
+It was relaunched as the monthly Flowers in April 2002, which, to increase circulation, incorporated such popular Betsucomi serials as Yasha and 7 Seeds with previous Petit Flower titles.
 Before ceasing publication, Petit Flower serialized a number of works by Moto Hagio, including Iguana Girl, Mesh, Marginal, and A Cruel God Reigns.